imuõc.

 Reciting Tone

-In both the case of the sesquisyllables and with reduplication, the question of how to handle the tone arises.
+In both the case of the prevocalized/prenasalized syllable onsets and with reduplication, the question of how to handle the tone arises.
 For these sections of words, which haven't been assigned a tone lexically, one would use a reciting tone to fill in the tonal gaps of a word or construction.
 The concept of a reciting tone essentially copies the first or last part of the word's tonal contour.
-If a sesquisyllabic word has a fourth tone (otlyôc) assigned to it, pre-vocalization of the onset consonant would adopt a mid-level tone to match with the beginning of the tonal contour.
+If a sesquisyllabic word has a fourth tone (tyõc) assigned to it, pre-vocalization of the onset consonant would adopt a mid-level tone to match with the beginning of the tonal contour.
 Likewise, when a reduplicated construction is used, the level where the tone contour ends would then be adopted for a reduplication construction (which doesn't already have a tone association).

 Phonotactics

 Now that all of the individual phonemes have been established, the rules in which they are put together into words needs to be set.
 This is called phonotactics.
 Taking the various categories of phonemes (i.e. consonant, vowel, glide, and tone) we can start to make words.
 Below, each of these categories will be assigned a single letter as shorthand.
 If that category is optional to make a real word, then it will be placed in parentheses.
-Sometimes there will be a choice of 2 categories, so a slash is placed between the choices
+Sometimes there will be a choice of 2 categories, so a slash is placed between the choices.

 Category Abbreviations